klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 ### 5-1.
 Deploy `Count` contract on Klaytn

-To migrate CountBApp, we need to deploy a Count contract on Klaytn and get the contract address.
+The first step is deploying Count contract on Klaytn and get the contract address.
+Most of the cases, you can use Etherem contracts on Klaytn without modification.
+See [Porting Etherem Contract](../../smart-contract/porting-ethereum-contract.md).
+In this guide, we will use Truffle to deploy the contract.

-1. Change network properties in `truffle-config.js` to deploy contract on Klaytn
+1. Change network properties in `truffle-config.js` to deploy the contract on Klaytn.
-2. Get KLAY to your account at [KLAY faucet](https://baobab.wallet.klaytn.com/access?next=faucet) to receive 5 KLAY
+2. Top up your account using [KLAY faucet](https://baobab.wallet.klaytn.com/access?next=faucet).
 3. Type `$ truffle deploy --network baobab --reset`
-4. `Count` contract will be deployed on Baobab testnet, Klaytn
+4. `Count` contract will be deployed on Baobab testnet, Klaytn.

 `truffle-config.js`
 ```js